slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Every person in your company is a vector.
 Your progress is determined by the sum of all vectors."
 -- Elon Musk*

 > *"When working surround yourself with people more sucessful than you.
-When playing surround yourself with people happier than you."
+When playing surround yourself with people happier than you." (...)
+"A good organization focuses on correctness.
+A bad organization focuses on consensus."
 -- Naval Ravikant*

 > *"Nothing will kill a great employee faster than whatching you tolerate a bad one."